prgcont/workshop-k8s/README.md

 ```
 $ docker build -t <your_name>/gordon:v2.0
 ```
-And push it either to DockerHub or to Harbor (don't forget to tag it accordingly).
+And push it either DockerHub (don't forget to tag it accordingly).

 Let's create a second ReplicationController and a Service:
 ```